baseboxorg/community-node/doc/rewards_plan.md

 Therefore we wish to peg our initial benefit to the community to the services we can offer.
 This will build up concrete expectations which are achievable even on a part time status.

-During our campaign for Super Represenative, we will be calculating a minimum and a maximum payout, and we may need to wait until after round one of mock voting is completed before being able to gauge the necessary number of votes, and therefore the number of TGNT issued to safely hold our seat.
+During our campaign for Super Represenative, we will be calculating a minimum and a maximum payout, and we may need to wait until after round one of mock voting is completed before being able to gauge the necessary number of votes to safely hold our seat.

 The daily rewards payout will be based on 30 day aggregates of income and expenses, and calculated using 30 day moving average of daily votes received.
 This will give us a guaranteed, advertisable rate for the next day and a limited variation over the next 30 days.